 2. Comparing to your other relationships

 All relationships are different because we are all different.
 We have different personalities, different needs, different expectations.
-These differences aren’t necessarily bad, just because you don’t feel the same way about a new partner, it doesn’t automatically mean they or the relationship is lacking in any way.
-If there is a part of you still pining for your ex, this might mean that in your current relationship you are creating distance or not allowing yourself to be fully present, this can prevent yourself having a real chance of happiness.
+We also have our own relationship history which also impacts relationships in the present.
+Having these differences aren’t necessarily bad, just because you don’t feel the same way about a new partner, it doesn’t automatically mean they or the relationship is lacking in any way.
+When you do not feel that same ‘spark’ or there seems to be some passion lacking, it’s easy to assume that there is something wrong with your present relationship.
+If there is a part of you still pining for your ex, this might mean that in your current relationship you are creating distance or not allowing yourself to be fully present.
+This can prevent yourself from having a real chance of happiness as you are constantly referring to an unrealistic perception of what a relationship should feel like.
 To constantly compare wouldn’t be fair to them, or to you.

 3. Friends with benefits

-It might seem like a great idea at the time.
+It might seem like a great idea at the time and the perfect way to start to get over your broken heart.
 All the sex with none of the emotion, good luck separating that!
 You might think it will be easy for you creating and keeping that emotional distance by not getting too emotionally attached.
 Unfortunately, this is not how feelings or emotions work, you could end up developing even stronger feelings and prolonging your heartbreak.

 4. Idealising the relationship

-It can be tempting to idealise the relationship and remember all of the good times, but the relationship ended for a reason.
-Ask yourself whether you might be intentionally or unintentionally forgetting about all of their annoying habits or traits, the way they would put their own needs before yours or how it felt when they never listened to you or spent quality time with you.
+It can be tempting to idealise the relationship and remember all of the good times, but the relationship has ended for a reason.
+Either you, or your ex were unhappy with a large enough part of the relationship to no longer be together.
+Ask yourself whether you might be intentionally or unintentionally forgetting about all of their annoying habits or traits.
+Like the way they would put their own needs before yours, or how it felt when they never listened to you or spent quality time with you.
 It can be easy falling into the trap of wistfully remembering the good times, when actually in hindsight, the relationship wasn’t all that good in the first place.

 5. Wishful thinking